 Tootsie came to life on screen in 1982 as a smash hit comedy about the ultimate transformation.
 A self-centered stage actor named Michael Dorsey finds the success he craves by posing as a feisty actress named Dorothy Michaels, and hilarity ensues.
-This irresistible story practically begged to become a musical, and now Tootsie is headed to Broadway’s Marquis Theatre on March 29 with a star-making performance by Santino Fontana in the role created by Dustin Hoffman.
+This irresistible story practically begged to become a musical, and now Tootsie is in performances at Broadway’s Marquis Theatre with a star-making performance by Santino Fontana in the role created by Dustin Hoffman.

 It takes a special creative team to adapt such a beloved property for the stage, and Tootsie attracted one of the best: director Scott Ellis, an eight-time Tony Award nominee (She Loves Me, You Can’t Take It With You, Curtains); composer David Yazbek, a 2018 Tony Award winner for The Band’s Visit and masterful adapter of movies, including The Full Monty and Dirty Rotten Scoundrels; and book writer Robert Horn, who honed his skills in television comedies such as Designing Women and on stage in 13, Lone Star Love, and a concert tour with Bette Midler.
 In separate interviews, Yazbek, Horn, and Ellis recently previewed their exciting new show for Broadway Direct.